RichWK/migration-unit-testing/README.md

 4. pytest
 5. Any servers you're connecting to must be set up as a connection in Windows' ODBC tool.

-Currently it can't compare results from two different servers, although I think this could be possible with some work.
+Currently it's not able to compare SQL results across two different servers, although I think this could be possible with some work.